scottvr/vanissh/README.md

 So naturally a tool started taking shape in my mind that would take a string, or perhaps a wordlist, and maybe even allow the user to specify where they would like to see the string... hmmm.

 Had several _almost there_ iterations, allowing for a "prefix" or "suffix" or "anywhere" placement of the target string, eventually letting the user supply a regex instead of just a string or wordlist, and re-implementing the "where to match" arguments.
-(Note, I learned more than about ssh keys in one night than I had in the previous 30 years, and for the interested, there will be a section of this README that covers what I have learned, just to pass it on.)
+In the process of some trial-and-error learning and attempts at optimization (I'm sure there's lots that can still be done to make it more performant) I ended up learning in one night things I hadn't ever learned about ssh keys in the previous 30 years so a portion of this README will share that journey.
+But first...

 # Usage